CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_web_with_python.md

 #### What are the constraints in sql?
 SQL constraints are used to specify rules for data in a table. (like UNIQUE, PRIMARY_KEY, FOREIGN_KEY)
 #### What is a cursor in SQL?
 Why would you use one?
+A cursor in SQL is a temporary work area created in system memory when a SQL statement is executed.
+We use a cursor when, for example, we need to update records in a database table row by row.
 #### What are database indexes?
 When to use?
+Indexes are used to quickly locate data without having to search every row in a database table every time a database table is accessed.
+Indexes help faster data retrieval from the databases.
+Basically, it speeds up the select queries and where clause.
+DOn't use it when you have only a few data, because it degraded the performance of INSERT and UPDATE queries.
 #### What are database transactions?
 When to use?
+A transaction is a unit of work that you want to treat as "a whole."
+It has to either happen in full or not at all.
+Example: transferring money from one bank account to another.
 #### What kind of database relations do you know?
 How to define them?
+Database relationships are associations between tables that are created using join statements to retrieve data.
+- One-to-One relationship: Each primary key value relates to none or only one record in the related table.
+- One-to-Many relationship: The primary key table contains only one record that relates to none, one, or many records in the related table.
+- Many-to-Many relationship: Each record in both tables can relate to none or any number of records in the other table.
 #### You have a table with an “address” field which contains data like “3525, Miskolc, Régiposta 9.” (postcode, city, street name and 		address).
 How would you query all records related to Miskolc?
 " SELECT address FROM table WHERE adress ILIKE "%miskolc%" "
 #### How would you keep track of what kind of data has changed after an UPDATE or DELETE operation in a table?

 ### HTML & CSS

 #### What’s the difference between XML, XHTML and HTML?
+While XML is a markup language designed to transfer data between driver hardware, operating systems and different applications, XHTML combines the strengths of XML with HTML and provides a much cleaner and stricter markup language for creating web pages.
 #### How to include a JavaScript file in a webpage?
 With the "script" tag, and you need to give the "src" beside it in the tag, like: "../data/js/usedscript.js"
 #### How to include a CSS file in a webpage?